-Another time was in late April and I managed to catch the last cherry blossoms.
+Another time in late April and I managed to catch the last cherry blossoms.
 It was a bonus for us since we weren’t expecting to see so much cherry blossoms anywhere in Tokyo at that time.
 So if anyone is asking where to see cherry blossoms in Japan in late April, it will be Lake Kawaguchiko!
-Granted it may change from year-to-year, but if you will only be in western Japan in late April, Lake Kawaguchiko may be a good option. 😛
+Granted it may change from year to year, but if you are only going to be in western Japan in late April, Lake Kawaguchiko may be a good option. 😛

 Starting from Tokyo, we took the train to Otsuki via Mitaka (Shinjuku works as well) then transfer to Fujikyu Railway for Kawaguchiko station.

-Our journey stretched for 3 hours because we missed connecting trains, but it’s possible to complete in 2.5 hours.
+Our journey stretched for 3 hours because we missed connecting trains; it’s possible to complete in 2.5 hours.

 From Kawaguchiko station, we took the red retro bus to Kachi Kachi Ropeway.
 Before you set out for the ropeway, stop by the lake and catch this scenic view.

 The Kachi Kachi Ropeway takes you near the peak of Mount Tenjo.